 So, you want to improve your English vocabulary?Here are some of my top tips to help learn and remember new words and expressions.

-Do you have a method for learning and remembering new English vocabulary?
+Have a method for learning and remembering new English vocabulary?

-Do you easily forget new words?
+Easily forget new words?

-Do you want to use new expressions but fail?
+Try to use new expressions but fail?

 Well, before we start, I need to say something strange here.